What is Blepharitis?

 Inflammation of the lid margin is the most common disease of the eye.
 It is often associated with dry eyes and can produce similar symptoms with soreness and a gritty sensation and in severe cases the lid margins themselves look red and can be associated with some redness of the eye.

 There are two types of inflammation that affects the lid, an inflammation at the base of the lashes that produces crusting of the lid and lashes (like dandruff of the lashes) and an inflammation of the glands that produce an oil that contributes to the tears (it floats on the watery layer in the tears to stop the water from evaporating too quickly).
-Inflammation of the oil glands in the lid is sometimes termed meibomianitis or posterior blepharitis as the gland that produce the oil are called meibomian glands and the pores are situated all along the upper and lower lid just behind the base of the lashes.
+Inflammation of the oil glands in the lid is sometimes termed meibomianitis or posterior blepharitis as the glands that produce the oil are called meibomian glands and the pores are situated all along the upper and lower lid just behind the base of the lashes.
 Most patients with blepharitis will have a combination of both crusting of the lashes and inflammation of the oil glands.

 What is the treatment for blepharitis?